go-zing/gozz-doc/docs/guide/how-it-works.md

 It would provide more flexibility than treat codes as text.

-Golang provide official syntax parser `go/ast` library, so we could enjoy the `AST` as compiler, also Golang provide `go/format` to convert `AST` into formatted text, that bring great convenience for Golang toolkit ecosystem.
+Golang provide official syntax parser `go/ast` library, so we can get `AST` as same as compiler, also Golang provide `go/format` to convert `AST` into formatted text, that bring great convenience for Golang toolkit ecosystem.